 - Clone the mpf-docs repo from GitHub.

-- Switch to the branch corresponding to the version of the docs you want to work with.
+- Switch to the branch corresponding to the version of the docs you want to work with (usually dev or latest).

 - Makes your changes.

 - Add your name to the